Peterborough City Council

 Additional information about work and training:

-You can get support with:
+Care leavers can access support with:

-- Identifying the right EET pathway for you
+• Identifying the right EET pathway

-- Writing a CV and preparing for interviews
+• Writing CVs and preparing for interviews

-- Understanding how different choices may affect your finances
+• Understanding how choices may impact finances

-- Accessing higher education or returning to learning
+• Accessing higher education or returning to learning

-- Exploring long-term career goals and outcomes
+• Exploring long-term career goals and aspirations

-- Build a personalised digital portfolio
+• Build a personalised digital portfolio

 Participation in Society